Status

 This page defines what Wakeplane means by alpha, beta, and 1.0.
 It is intentionally operational, not promotional.

-Section titled “Current Public State”Wakeplane is publicly labeled beta as of v0.2.0-beta.1.
+Section titled “Current public state”Wakeplane is publicly labeled beta as of v0.2.0-beta.1.

 The beta gate is now satisfied: